aws-samples/database-refresh-orchestrator-for-amazon-rds-and-amazon-aurora/README.md

 1. Choose the region where you want to deploy the solution.
 The demo has been tested in Virginia [us-east-1] but you can change it if necessary, by considering the availability of the services involved

+1. The demo has been tested with a Linux Client (in particularly with an AWS Cloud9 environment with Amazon Linux) but you can choose the type of client you want (i.e. a generic EC2 instance, a local computer, etc...).
+The client needs to have the following requirements:

+	* Python installed (this demo has been tested with Python3)
+	* AWS SDK for Python (boto3) installed
+	* AWS CLI installed and configured
+	* IAM credentials configured (at the CLI level or at the role level)

-1. Download the two packages **awssoldb-orchestrator-pkg-cloudformation.zip** and **awssoldb-orchestrator-launch.zip**
+1. Download the two packages **awssoldb-orchestrator-pkg-cloudformation.zip** and **awssoldb-orchestrator-launch.zip** and unzip them.
+The two packages need to be staged on the client you will use for the demo:

-1. The computer from which you will perform the two tests below will need Python (this tutorial was tested with Python 3)
+	* $ mkdir awssoldb
+	* $ cd ./awssoldb
+	* # Download the two packages...
+	* $ unzip awssoldb-orchestrator-launch.zip
+	* $ unzip awssoldb-orchestrator-pkg-cloudformation.zip

 1. Create an S3 bucket in the same region where you will deploy the solution.
 The bucket must have the following structures:

-	* A directory named **templates** which contains all the CloudFormation templates (from the package **awssoldb-orchestrator-pkg-cloudformation.zip**)
+	* A directory named **templates** which contains all the CloudFormation templates (from the package **awssoldb-orchestrator-pkg-cloudformation.zip**), so the files with extension *.template
-	* A directory named **functions** which contains the code of all the Lambda functions associated with this project (from the package **awssoldb-orchestrator-pkg-cloudformation.zip**)
+	* A directory named **functions** which contains the code of all the Lambda functions associated with this project (from the package **awssoldb-orchestrator-pkg-cloudformation.zip**), so the files with extension *.zip
 	* A directory path named **sqlscripts/rdsmysql/mysqlinstp/** which contains the SQL scripts **pre-reqs.sql** and **final-check.sql** (from the package **awssoldb-orchestrator-pkg-cloudformation.zip**)
 	* A directory path named **sqlscripts/rdsmysql/mysqlinstd/** which contains the SQL scripts **01script.sql** and **02script.sql** (from the package **awssoldb-orchestrator-pkg-cloudformation.zip**)

 1. Create an EC2 key pair in the same region where you will deploy the solution (optional, if you already have one)